-Goal 1: DIP - Plano ISD will increase student learning as evidenced by an increase in the percentage of students performing at the Meets grade level standard on STAAR/EOC Reading and STAAR Writing from 2019 to 2021.
+Goal 1: DIP - Plano ISD will increase student learning as evidenced by an increase in the percentage of students performing at the Meets grade level standard on STAAR/EOC Reading and STAAR Writing from 2019 to 2022.

-Performance Objective 1: HB3 - The percent of Wyatt 3rd grade students that score meets grade level or above on STAAR Reading will increase from 83% in 2019 to 85% by June 2021.
-The White student group performance will increase from 79% in 2019 to 80% in 2021.
-The Hispanic student group performance will increase from 70% in 2019 to 75% in 2021.
+Performance Objective 1: HB3 - The percent of Wyatt 3rd grade students that score meets grade level or above on STAAR Reading will increase to 87% by June 2022.
+The ELL student group performance will increase to 92% in 2022.